hybridgroup/GitHub-Wikifier/README.md

 You need to install the `pre-commit` hook in the GitHub Wiki Repository and give it execution access.

-So run the following commands:
+So run the following command:

     curl -Lo- https://goo.gl/C170k | bash